-- 8.1 The planning obligation will specify what the contribution will be spent on.
-This must relate to creating the additional school places needed to accommodate the new development or ensuring a school is in an appropriate condition to accept pupils.
-This means that it will only be used in respect of schools local to the new homes built, either to increase capacity or to carry out improvement works required to ensure the condition of the school is appropriate.
-It will be spent on creating new classroom space or providing other new accommodation where this limits the capacity of the school, or on works required to improve its condition. - 8.2 Once collected, the money will be held in an Education Service account specifically set aside for financial contributions to schools.
+The planning obligation will specify that the contribution will be spent on the provision of and/or improvements to educational provision. what the contribution will be spent on.
+This must will relate to creating the additional educational provision, facilities and school or early years places needed to accommodate the new development or ensuring a school setting is in an appropriate condition to accept pupils.
+This will include spaces and places to address SEND provision as required.
+This means that it will only be used in respect of educational settings schools local to the new homes built, either to increase capacity or to carry out improvement works required to ensure the condition of the school is appropriate.
+It will be spent on creating new classroom space or providing other new accommodation where this limits the capacity of the setting school, or on works required to improve its condition.

+9.2 Once collected, the money will be held in an Education Service account specifically set aside for financial contributions to schools.
 It will then be spent on the works identified in the planning obligation as soon as possible.
 The obligation will include a date by which the contribution must have been spent.
 This will normally be 10 years from the date the contribution was received by the Council.
 If it has not been spent by the specified time, then the remaining amount will be returned, including the Council's standard rate of interest.

-9. How we will determine if a school is local to the development
+10. How we determine if a school is local to the development

-9.1 The starting point for deciding whether contributions to schools are required arising from a development will be to use the broad school planning areas.
-There are five school planning areas for primary schools and four for secondary schools.
+The starting point for deciding whether a contributions to educational provision is schools are required arising from a development will be to use the broad school planning areas.
+There are five Barnsley has twelve school planning areas for primary schools and four for secondary schools.
 These are set out below.
-Appendix 1 provides more detail on which secondary schools the primary schools generally transfer to within these school planning areas.
+The table below shows which school planning area(s) cover Urban Barnsley and the Principal Town settlements.
+Confirmation of school planning areas for planning applications falling outside the settlements listed below can be requested by emailing schoolorg@barnsley.gov.uk Appendix 1 provides more detail on which secondary schools the primary schools generally transfer to within these school planning areas.